Supercop: Production

 A significant aspect of this film is that it was the first Jackie Chan film from Hong Kong to use sync sound, allowing all the actors' voices to be recorded as they spoke on scene, rather than dubbed over by different actors later.

 Exterior scenes were filmed in Hong Kong Island, Shanghai and Kuala Lumpur.
 Interior scenes were shot in Kuala Lumpur.

+In one scene of the film, Michelle Yeoh and a crewman were almost killed when she jumped onto a car while Jackie Chan was driving and accidentally slipped off the side.
+Chan grabbed Yeoh and attempted to lift her back onto the car while a crewman also jumped onto the car to help, but Yeoh slipped from Chan’s grasp and both Yeoh and the crewman fell into incoming traffic, prompting the entire crew to rush to help.
+Yeoh was almost run over but escaped with only minor injuries, while the crewman was knocked unconscious but recovered a few minutes later.
+The shot is included in the outtakes of the film.

 According to his book I Am Jackie Chan: My Life in Action, Chan dislocated his cheekbone during a stunt scene.